 The PMs' claim to an NPM Adjustment for calendar year 2003 is no longer being pressed against the Commonwealth.
 On November 3, 2011, the manufacturers advised the panel of three arbitrators seated in a nationwide arbitration to resolve the 2003 NPM Adjustment dispute that Massachusetts was one of 16 states and territories whose claims of "diligence" were no longer being contested.
 Since the December 5, 2011 deadline for any state to challenge the claim of another state has passed, the Commonwealth's claim to its allocable share of the 2003 NPM Adjustment is no longer in dispute.
 Massachusetts can expect to receive approximately \$30 million withheld by certain manufacturers from the payment due April 15, 2006.
 Due to certain reallocation provisions of the MSA and orders entered by the arbitration panel, Massachusetts cannot expect to receive this money before fiscal 2014, after resolution of the contested states' claims by the arbitration panel.
-Those hearings began in May, 2012 and are scheduled to continue through June, 2013.
+Those hearings concluded in May, 2013, and the parties await the arbitration panel's rulings.
 Any post-arbitration litigation could further delay payment of this additional amount.